-The Lightstep Observability platform combines metric and tracing data to gain full observability into your system in one tool.
+The Cloud Observability platform combines logs, metrics, and traces to gain full observability into your system in one tool.
 Your dashboards and alerts now not only show you when there’s a problem, they become actionable tools that find the source of that problem for you.
 Changes in system behavior are mapped automatically to changes across service boundaries.
-You don’t need to know the dependencies in your system, Lightstep understands them and can find the issues deep in your stack.
+You don’t need to know the dependencies in your system, Cloud Observability understands them and can find the issues deep in your stack.

-To get started with Lightstep Observability, sign up for a free account, import your system’s infrastructure, application, and cloud metrics, then use our Quick Starts to install OpenTelemetry.
-Once data is flowing into Lightstep, you can use notebooks, unified dashboards with both metric and span data, and RCA tools to obtain full observability.
+To get started with Cloud Observability, import your system’s infrastructure, application, and cloud metrics, then use our Quickstarts to install OpenTelemetry.
+Once data is flowing into Cloud Observability, you can use notebooks; unified dashboards with logs, metrics, and spans; and RCA tools to obtain full observability.

-Lightstep Observability supports OpenTelemetry to get telemetry data (traces, logs, and metrics) from your app as requests travel through its many services and other infrastructure.
+Cloud Observability supports OpenTelemetry to get telemetry data (logs, metrics, and traces) from your app as requests travel through its many services and other infrastructure.

 If you’ve never instrumented for observability, read Understand Distributed Tracing for some background knowledge.